mlemko/DLAP/README.md

 When contributing, be sure to add yourself to the contributors list in `/commands/about.js`.

 # Future Features
-* Custom string support (Basically change what the bot is saying)
+* Select songs using the filepath of the song.
-* Convert codebase to TypeScript
+* Create queues using songs only inside subfolders.
-* Easier to use interface
+* Fix the permissions check on certain commands.

 # Credits
 ChatGPT: Some code in this codebase used ChatGPT